isladr3/isladr3/README.md

 - 👋 Hi, I’m @isladr3
-- 👀 I’m interested in ... cybersecurity.
+- 👀 I’m interested in ... software.
 - 🌱 I’m currently learning ...
 GIT
-- 💞️ I’m looking to collaborate on ... ai applications
+- 💞️ I’m looking to collaborate on ... ai apps
-- 📫 How to reach me ... andres.alcantar@hotmail.com
+- 📫 How to reach me ... a99352@outlook.com
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
 The first time I went to a movie theater was when I was 18.